 Her research has focused on autoregulation of cerebral blood flow in fetuses with congenital heart disease.
 She is a national expert in the areas of fetal cardiology, echocardiology, and pediatric cardiology.
 Dr. Donofrio was on several journal editorial boards, research committees, and has published over 50 papers and abstracts.

 Dr. Donofrio is married and has two children.
-She grew up in Delaware and currently resides in Maryland.
+She grew up in Delaware and currently resides in Northern Virginia.
 Her interests include the theater and music.